jasmine/jasmine-npm/README.md

 ## Node version compatibility

-Jasmine supports Node 18, 20, and 22.
+Jasmine supports Node 18*, 20, 22, and 24.

+\* Environments that are past end of life are supported on a best-effort basis.
+They may be dropped in a future minor release of Jasmine if continued support becomes impractical.

 ## Support